-For students in grades 4-8 who took the standard state exams, the DOE uses student growth percentiles calculated by New York State.
-The details of their growth model are described in this technical report:
+For students in grades 4-8 who took the standard State exams, NYCPS uses student growth percentiles calculated by New York State.
+The details of their growth model are described in the online document, Growth Model for Educator Evaluation 2018/19 Technical Report.